Environmental Studies Graduate Program - Part-Time Lecturer Pool

 California State University, Fullerton is a minority-serving institution and an affirmative action and equal opportunity employer with a strong commitment to increasing the diversity of the campus community and the curriculum.
 CSUF fosters an inclusive environment within which students, faculty, staff, and administrators thrive.
 Individuals advancing the University's strategic diversity goals and those from underrepresented groups are particularly encouraged to apply.
 Reasonable accommodations will be provided for qualified applicants with disabilities who self-disclose.

 The need for part-time faculty is greatest in Fall and Spring semesters.
 The Fall term begins in the late August and ends in mid-December; the Spring term runs from the middle of January through the end of May.
 On rare occasions part-time faculty are needed during one of the Summer Session segments.

 APPOINTMENT AND SALARY

 All part-time faculty appointments are made as Lecturers, under the terms of the Collective Bargaining Agreement between the CSU system and the California Faculty Association.
-Initial appointments are for one semester only.
-Typical starting salaries for part-time faculty range from $5,277 to approximately $6,297 per semester for a three-unit class.

 Regular performance evaluations of part-time lecturers are made by the department in accord with the faculty Collective Bargaining Agreement and University Policy Statement 210.070.
 These performance evaluations determine which lecturers will be retained for future and continued teaching assignments.
 And in some instances, syllabi, assignments and reading material will be reviewed by the departmental personnel committee.